sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

   wildcardPolicy: None
 ```

-At the bottom of the page, commit the change, after entering "Route deleted!" into the `Subject` line of the commit (this message will show up in ArgoCD soon).
+At the bottom of the page, commit the change, after entering "Port now 8888!" into the `Subject` line of the commit (this message will later show up in ArgoCD).

 Ensure the Application is automatically resynchronized via the UI.
+Click on Refresh.

 > **Note**: If Auto-Sync is not set, you may need to click on the `Sync` button.

-Deleting the Route stops the application from working.
-Verify that it has now truly failed, as there is no way to access the application from outside OpenShift (since the ingress Route is missing).
+Corrupting the Route stops the application from working.
+Verify that it has now truly failed, as there is no way to access the application from outside OpenShift (since the ingress Route is configured with the wrong port).

 Now, try out the "HISTORY AND ROLLBACK" button and change the configuration back to the previous working one.